Stage 5 (The Sopranos)

 "Stage 5" is the 79th episode of the HBO television series The Sopranos, the second episode of the second half of the show's sixth season, and the 14th episode of the season overall.
+The main plot is about Christopher Moltisanti's horror movie premiering in New York City, with a subplot about Johnny Sack learning that he is terminally ill.

-It was written by Terence Winter and directed by Alan Taylor, and originally aired on April 15, 2007.
+Written by Terence Winter and directed by Alan Taylor, the episode originally aired on April 15, 2007, and it led the U.S. cable television ratings for the week ending April 15.
+Critical reviews were generally positive, especially regarding the use of tragic humor.